freetronics/ArduSatArduinoAdapterModule/README.md

 Freetronics ArduSat Arduino Adapter Module
 ==========================================
-Copyright 2012 Freetronics Pty Ltd
+Copyright 2012 Freetronics Pty Ltd   www.freetronics.com
-Freetronics site:  www.freetronics.com
-Freetronics email: info@freetronics.com

 CubeSat-compatible module that allows an Arduino or compatible board to be plugged in upside down.
 All Arduino headers and CubeSat bus